tabbykatz/100-days-of-code/r1-log.md

 javascript with freeCodeCamp: I've played with it before but it's much more intuitive now that I have a strong C and python foundation.
 ### day 7/99
 worked on project 2/5 for web design. researched capstone projects.
+### day 8/99
+first day of algorithms practice on LeetCode